argilla-io/argilla-python/docs/reference/argilla_sdk/datasets/dataset_records.md

 dataset.records.add(
     records=[
     {
-        "question": "What is the capital of France?", "answer": "Paris"
+        "question": "What is the capital of France?",  # 'question' matches the `rg.TextField` name "answer": "Paris" # 'answer' matches the `rg.TextQuestion` name },
-    },
     {
         "question": "What is the capital of Germany?",